anapog/to-do-list/README.md

 ## Installation

-To install the project simply run `npm i` to install all the dependencies.
+To install the project simply run `npm i` with Node >= 16 to install all the dependencies.

 ## Available Scripts